OPENPTY(3) | Library Functions Manual | OPENPTY(3) |

 in a pseudo-tty.
 The file descriptor of the primary side of the pseudo-tty

-is returned in aprimary, and the filename of the
+is returned in aprimary, and the pathname of the

 termp and winp parameters, if